Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Virtual-WAN-Resources.md

 Go to our next example to learn how to deploy the [Virtual WAN resources with custom settings][wiki_deploy_virtual_wan_resources_custom].

-For more information regarding configuration of this module, please refer to the [Module Variables][wiki_module_variables] documentation.
+To learn more about module configuration using input variables, please refer to the [Module Variables][wiki_module_variables] documentation.

 Looking for further inspiration?
 Why not try some of our other [examples][wiki_examples]?